SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    in the first paragraph of this section, to set expectations.
    (I've also asked whether this is intentional, in rdar://16338553.)

+..
+TODO: see the explanation in rdar://16338553, and write about it here.

 .. _Properties_LazyStoredProperties:

 Lazy Stored Properties